chef/automate/components/automate-chef-io/content/docs/configuration.md

 ```

 Substitute `event-feed-service` with `ingest-service` or `compliance-service`
-to see each services purge policies.
+to see each service's purge policies.

 To immediately run a purge for a service run
 ```bash